Efficient and Transferable Agentic Knowledge Graph RAG via Reinforcement Learning: Introduction

-\textbf{1. \texttt{KG\mbox{-}R1} framework.} We introduce an agentic KG-RAG system (Section~\ref{sec:kg_r1}) that replaces multi-module pipelines with a \emph{single} agent for KG-RAG, running against a lightweight KG server.
+\textbf{1. \framework{} Framework.} We introduce an agentic KG-RAG system (Section~\ref{sec:kg_r1}) that replaces multi-module pipelines with a \emph{single} agent for KG-RAG, running on a lightweight KG server.
 The agent alternates between reasoning and retrieval actions over multiple turns, with the end-to-end trajectory optimized by RL using both \emph{turn-wise} and \emph{outcome-based} reward signals.
 Turn-wise rewards evaluate individual action effectiveness and adherence to formatting, while global rewards measure answer quality and retrieval relevance.

 \textbf{2.
-Efficient inference.} By consolidating reasoning and retrieval into a \emph{single-agent, near-continuous} workflow, \texttt{KG\mbox{-}R1} achieves competitive reasoning accuracy with a small-parameter model while reducing token usage.
+Effective and Efficient Inference.} By consolidating reasoning and retrieval into a \emph{single-agent, near-continuous} workflow, \framework{} achieves competitive reasoning accuracy with a small-parameter model while reducing token usage.
 This lowers latency and computational cost, making deployment feasible under tight budgets.
 Experiments demonstrate improved performance and efficiency compared to traditional multi-module workflows (Section~\ref{sec:exp1}).

 \textbf{3.
-Plug-and-play transferability across diverse KGs.} \texttt{KG\mbox{-}R1} easily transfers to diverse KGs and maintains strong KG-RAG performance (Section~\ref{sec:exp2}).
-The trained \texttt{KG\mbox{-}R1} agent generalizes to new KGs without modification—backend KGs can be swapped without changing prompts or hyper-parameters, and without fine-tuning.
-This enables zero-shot transfer to unseen knowledge graphs.
+Plug-and-play Transferability across Diverse KGs.} \framework{} can be easily transferred to diverse KGs and maintains strong KG-RAG performance (Section~\ref{sec:exp2}).
+The trained \framework{} agent generalizes to new KGs without retraining: backend KGs can be swapped without changing prompts, hyperparameters, or fine-tuning.
+This generalizability enables zero-shot transfer to unseen KGs.